ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## lab: cleaning up

-## Cloud Formation
+## lab: Cloud Formation

 stack: template

-completely scripting your cloud environment
+Completely script your cloud environment.

-Quick Start is a collection of CloudFormation templates already built by AWS Solution Architects
+Quick Start is a collection of CloudFormation templates already built by AWS Solution Architects.

 ## lab: Elastic Beanstalk

-Quickly deploy and manage applications in the AWS cloud without worrying about the infrastructure that runs those applications
+Quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.

+You just upload your application.

 ELB automatically handles capacity provisioning, load balancing, scaling, and health monitoring.

-You just upload your application.

 ## HA Bastions

 #### Option 1
-2 hosts in 2 separate AZs.
-Use Network Load Balancer with static IP addresses and health checks to fail over from one host to another.
+2 bastion hosts in 2 separate AZs.

+Use Network Load Balancer with static IP addresses and health checks.
+Fail over from one bastion host to another.

 Network LB because layer 4, you can't use application load balancer here as it is layer 7.

 #### Option 2

-1 host in 1 AZ behind an auto scaling group with health checks and a fixed Elastic IP address.
-If host fails, the auto scaling group will provision a new EC2 instance in a separate AZ.
+1 bastion host in 1 AZ behind an auto scaling group with health checks and a fixed Elastic IP address.

+If host fails, the auto scaling group will provision a new EC2 bastion instance in a separate AZ.
 User data script can be used to configure the same Elastic IP address to the new host.

 Cheapest but not 100% fault tolerant.

 ## On Premise Strategies

+**Database Migration Service** (DMS):

+- allows to move databases to and from AWS
-**Database Migration Service**: AWS db exported out of AWS; heterogenous and homogenous migration
+- heterogenous and homogenous migration

+**Server Migration Service** (SMS):

-**Server Migration Service**: incremental replication of on prem servers to AWS; backup, disaster recovery, etc.
+- incremental replication of on-prem servers to AWS;
+- can be used as a back-up tool, disaster recovery tool, multi-site strategy (on and off prem sites)

+**AWS Application Discovery Service**:

+- install AWS Application discovery Agentless Connector on-prem
+  - this is a VMWare virtual machine
+  - used to generate a server utilization and dependency map of your on-prem environment
+  - collected data is in encrypted format
+  - can be exported to CSV
-**AWS Application Discovery Service**: install on prem and generate a server utilization and dependency map of your on prem environment; can be used toestimate the total cost of ownership of runnign on AWS; data available on AWS Migration Hub
+- Can be used to estimate the total cost of ownership of running on AWS;
+- data available on AWS Migration Hub where you can
+  - migrate discovered servers
+  - track their migration

+**VM Import/Export**:

+- migrate existing applications into EC2
+- DR strategy or AWS as a second site
-**VM Import/Export**: migrate existing applications into EC2 or export your AWS VMs to on-prem;
+- export your AWS VMs to on-prem

 **Download Amazon Linux 2 as an ISO**